voxter/cluecon_drives_car/README.md

 There is no build system for the dashboard.
 It's a simple web page meant to be served up locally, and then projected on a wall (or something similar).
 Of course there's nothing to stop the page from being hosted on a server somewhere.

+### FPV Camera Kit

+If this wasn't already exciting enough, we display a live camera feed from the robot car.
+The camera mounted on the car is the [GOQOTOMO GT02](https://www.amazon.com/GOQOTOMO-GT02-5-8GHz-Transmitter-600TVL/dp/B01MY3QSIE) 3-in-1 camera/transmitter/antenna.
+The receiver is the [FPVKing FPV OTG Receiver 150CH](https://www.amazon.ca/5-8GHz-Receiver-Downlink-Android-Smartphone/dp/B074T6X1WM) which acts as a webcam device when connected to a computer.
+The dashboard displays this webcam for some real, live FPV action!

 ## SignalWire